Chris Marve

-Christopher Ryan Marve (born March 1, 1989) is an American football coach and former player.
-He was most recently the defensive coordinator and Inside Linebackers coach at Virginia Tech.
-He formerly was the linebackers coach at Florida State and at Vanderbilt.
-At Virginia Tech, Marve replaced Justin Hamilton.
+Christopher Ryan Marve (born March 1, 1989) is an American college football coach and former linebacker who is the defensive coordinator and linebackers coach at the University of Colorado Boulder.
+He previously served as the defensive coordinator and inside linebackers coach at Virginia Tech from 2022 to 2024.

-High school career
+Marve played college football at Vanderbilt as a linebacker from 2007 to 2011.
+He began his coaching career at Vanderbilt in 2014 and also previously served as an assistant coach at Mississippi State University and Florida State University.

+Early life

-Attending White Station High School in Memphis, Tennessee, Marve was two-year team captain and team MVP.
+Marve attended White Station High School in Memphis, Tennessee, where he was two-year team captain and team MVP.
 He was voted Tennessee 5A Mr. Football Lineman of the Year in 2007, the first recipient ever from White Station.
-He helped the Spartans to 12-2 overall record in 2006 and 5A state semifinals, recording 178 total tackles, including 133 solo stops, four QB sacks and eight forced fumbles as a senior.
+He helped the Spartans to a 12-2 overall record in 2006 and the 5A state semifinals, recording 178 total tackles, including 133 solo stops, four QB sacks and eight forced fumbles as a senior.

 Considered only a two-star recruit by Rivals.com, Marve was not ranked among the nation's top linebacker prospects.
-He committed to Vanderbilt, the only scholarship offer he received, on June 7, 2006.
+He committed to Vanderbilt, from which he received his only scholarship offer, on June 7, 2006.

-College career
+Playing career

 After redshirting his first year at Vanderbilt, Marve started as a redshirt freshman and registered a team-best 51 solo stops, 6.5 tackles for loss, and three quarterback sacks.
 He was named to College Football News′ All-Freshman first team, as well as Rivals.com′s 2008 Freshman All-America team.

 Marve also was a member of the Nu Rho chapter of Kappa Alpha Psi fraternity at Vanderbilt.

+Coaching career

+Vanderbilt

+In 2014, Marve began his coaching career as a defensive quality control coach at his alma mater Vanderbilt University under head coach Derek Mason.
+In 2015, he served as a graduate assistant.
+In 2016, Marve was promoted to inside linebackers coach.

+Mississippi State

+On March 1, 2019, Marve was named the defensive run game coordinator and linebackers coach under head coach Joe Moorhead.

+Florida State

+On December 24, 2019, Marve was hired as the linebackers coach at Florida State University under head coach Mike Norvell.

+Virginia Tech

+On December 7, 2021, Marve was hired at Virginia Tech as their defensive coordinator and inside linebackers coach under head coach Brent Pry.
+On December 12, 2024, Marve was fired from Virginia Tech.

+Colorado

+On December 20, 2025, Marve was hired as the linebackers coach at the University of Colorado Boulder under head coach Deion Sanders.
+On February 28, 2026, Marve was promoted to defensive coordinator and linebackers coach.